 Weight Loss Procedures: Comparing Surgical and Non-surgical Options

-Gastric sleeve, or sleeve gastrectomy, is the best choice for more and more patients.
+Gastric sleeve, or sleeve gastrectomy, has become a popular choice for more and more patients.
 For this reason, BIDMC performs a high volume of gastric sleeve procedures.

 Using a laparoscope, the surgeon removes approximately 60% of the stomach, so you feel full after eating a small meal.
-“You can think of it as your stomach decreasing from the size of a cantaloupe to the size of a banana,” says Dan Jones, MD, Chief, Bariatric and Minimally Invasive Surgery at BIDMC.
-“This procedure also helps decrease the hunger signals that go the brain.”
+"You can think of it as your stomach decreasing from the size of a cantaloupe to the size of a banana," said Jones.
+"This procedure also helps decrease the hunger signals that go the brain."

 During gastric bypass, the stomach is essentially divided, creating a small pouch that can hold the equivalent of a small meal.
 Next, the surgeon attaches a Y-shaped section of the small intestine to the pouch.
 That creates a bypass for food, as it skips part of your digestive system.
 "As a result, you can't eat as much as you used to and your body doesn't absorb as many calories," says Jones.

-The intragastric balloon is a newer, non-surgical procedure for those who don’t have as much weight to lose and don’t qualify for weight loss surgery.
-Gastroenterologists fill a saline balloon and place it endoscopically (a flexible tube with a light and camera is placed down the throat) into the stomach to limit the amount of food someone can eat.
+Gastroenterologists fill a saline balloon and place it endoscopically into the stomach to limit the amount of food someone can eat.

 Cohen recognizes the weight loss journey is a personal one but is proud of the expertise and capabilities BIDMC can offer patients.
 "We have an opportunity, here at BIDMC, to offer solutions that can allow people to lose weight they've been trying to lose for a long time but have been unable to do so."